apache/hudi/website/docs/quick-start-guide.md

 Here we are using the default write operation : `upsert`.
 If you have a workload without updates, you can also issue `insert` or `bulk_insert` operations which could be faster.
 To know more, refer to [Write operations](/docs/write_operations)
 :::

 </TabItem>

 <TabItem value="sparksql">

+Users can use 'INSERT_INTO' to insert data into a hudi table using spark-sql.

 ```sql
 -- insert into non-partitioned table